 Lowering of microbial (lyme) burden

-Antibiotics can be used very successfully in this arm of treatment.
-If a patient has failed or not responded to antibiotic therapy for chronic lyme in the past, they still may respond if the other three arms of treatment (nutrition, detoxification, immune modulation) are added in.
+Antibiotics may be recommended for this arm of treatment.
+If a patient has failed or not responded to antibiotic therapy for chronic lyme in the past, in my experience they still may respond if the other three arms of treatment (nutrition, detoxification, immune modulation) are added in.

 Generally my preference is for a patient to be on first either amoxicillin or doxycycline for a period of time to look for response and tolerability.
 Combination therapy can also be considered for patients who have not responded to the antibiotics, and with the other three arms of treatment.
 In this situation clarithromycin in combination with amoxicillin could be used.
 Combination therapy does raise the risk of adverse events and thus the goal is that the other 3 arms of treatment for chronic lyme would be given priority.

 The main non-antibiotic approach has been put forth by Dr Klinghardt, and involves the use of ozonated oils.
 Ozonated oils have been used with great success in Cuba for a variety of infections, though many of the studies were for infections limited to the gastrointestinal tract.
-Ozonated olive oil and ozonated castor oil are good choices for therapy.
+Ozonated olive oil and ozonated castor oil are options.
 Dr Klinghardt has an interesting point that the plant kingdom’s defense against infections have also been endoperoxides, which are present in ozonated oils.
 Interestingly, when I give ozone therapy the ozone, on reacting for the blood, forms numerous fatty peroxides that are then infused back into the patient.
-My own experience has shown that such ozone or oxidative therapy (with UV light) can be effective in a great number of patients.
+In my experience, ozone or oxidative therapy (with UV light) is a very useful adjunct.

-Many patients on any antimicrobial therapy, be it antibiotic drugs, or ozonated oils or ozone therapy, report a healing crisis or herxheimer reaction when the infections are being killed.
+Many patients on any antimicrobial therapy, be it antibiotic drugs, or ozonated oils or ozone therapy, report a ‘healing crisis’ or ‘herxheimer reaction’ around the time when infections are thought to be killed.
 This may very well be the case, but there is a theory that the symptoms are actually manifested by an increase in toxin secretion by the microbes when they are threatened with antimicrobial treatment.
-Making sure that arm 2 (detoxification) of this protocol is in full effect minimizes the reaction, while still allowing a reduction in microbial burden.
+In my experience, making sure that arm 2 (detoxification) of this protocol is in full effect minimizes the reaction, while still allowing a reduction in microbial burden.

-Occasionally though, even though the chronic lyme patient is getting full detoxification support, Herxheimer like reactions still occur.
-In these cases intravenous glutathione can be tremendously useful, as glutathione is the molecule that the cells use to dispose of toxins.
-Giving an IV of glutathione can be tremendously helpful for symptoms, especially when it is followed with an alkalinizing IV for hydration, such as with Ringer’s lactate.
+Occasionally though, in my experience, even though the chronic lyme patient is getting full detoxification support, Herxheimer like reactions still occur.
+In these cases intravenous glutathione can be tremendously useful in my experience.
+Giving an IV of glutathione can be helpful for symptoms in my experience, especially when it is followed with an alkalinizing IV for hydration, such as with Ringer’s lactate.

 The final arm of treatment is vitally important.
 Most chronic lyme patients have a subset of their immune system severely compromised, the CD57 group of NK cells (natural killer white blood cells).
-The NK cells are vital in fighting off infection, and keeping various infections including chronic lyme and coinfections, from giving patient symptoms.
+The NK cells are important in fighting off infection, including chronic lyme and coinfections, in my experience.

 A patient can often get well with Arm 1 and 2 of treatment, and less recurrence will happen with Arm 3 of treatment, but Arm 4 is vital in order to make sure infections do not recur.

 4 arms of treatment for chronic lyme patients, can be used with or without antibiotic treatment.
 Chronic lyme patients are some of the most self-educated patients I have dealt with, and most are well aware of antibiotic approaches to the illness.
-Remember that antibiotic treatment can be very effective, but in my mind is only one arm of treatment.
+Remember that antibiotic treatment can be very effective in my experience, but in my mind is only one arm of treatment.
 If a patient has failed antibiotic treatment, would like treatment without antibiotics, then this protocol should be given good consideration.
-If a patient has not had antibiotic treatment, my inclination is to discuss risks and benefits of antibiotic drug treatment, and if the chronic lyme patient is willing, to use them along side this protocol, for best results.
-Most patients do see change in their symptoms after 2-3 months of treatment.
+If a patient has not had antibiotic treatment, my inclination is to discuss risks and benefits of antibiotic drug treatment, and if the chronic lyme patient is willing, to use them along side this protocol.
 Follow up care would involve assessing to immune system functioning, lab response, and most importantly, looking for a clinical response that persists.
 Relapses can occur, and when this happens treatment is started again